Eligibility for Carer Payment (CP) when a care receiver is aged 16 years or over 009-04030020

 There is no legislative restriction on a carer receiving CP for a care receiver who in turn receives CP for caring for another care receiver.
 However, in this situation, a social worker can help to determine whether both carers are personally providing constant care and therefore qualify for CP.

-Although social workers may provide a variety of information that contributes to decisions about qualification, the final decision regarding qualification is not made by them.
-See Social worker assessment of care situations for Carer Payment (CP) and Carer Allowance (CA) claims for more information.
+Although social workers may provide a variety of details that contributes to decisions about qualification, the final decision regarding qualification is not made by them.
+See Social worker care situations - referrals and assessment of payment claims for more details.

 When granting CP in this situation the error message 'Cannot link carer to carer' may prevent the claim from being finalised: